Solar diverter vs heat pump hot water: making the right choice for Perth homes

 - Low upfront cost

-- Immediate payback when the tank needs heating
+- Starts saving as soon as the tank next needs heating

 Cons:

-- Only works when there is surplus solar — on days with low generation (winter, heavy overcast), the tank still heats from grid or not at all
+- Only helps when there's surplus solar: on low-generation days (winter, heavy overcast) the tank still heats from the grid, or not at all

-- Relies on the existing element's efficiency (resistive = 1 kWh in → 1 kWh of heat)
+- Inherits the existing element's efficiency: resistive heating is 1 kWh in for 1 kWh of heat

 - Doesn't work with gas, instant, or heat pump systems